How the 52 Week Money Challenge Works

 While the classic challenge can help a lot of people save money, there are some limitations to it.
-The challenge also doesn’t fit the finances of all people.
-The result has been that there are a lot of alternatives created to this challenge you can do, one of which is likely to fit nicely with your current finances and financial goals.
+The challenge doesn’t always fit everyone’s financial situation.
+Because of this, there are numerous alternatives to this challenge – one of which is likely to fit nicely with your current finances and financial goals.
 Below you’ll find ten alternatives to the 52 week money challenge to consider.
-(Click on the headlines to get more detail about each challenge and to print that specific challenge sheet.)

 The modified 52 week money challenge allows you to choose how much you save each week from $1 to $52.
-Instead of going in order from $1 to $52, you can choose any amount that is still left on your challenge chart.
-Since it’s difficult to predict when you will have a week where you can’t save as much as you hoped, this modified challenge gives you more flexibility to succeed.
-The goals should always be to save the highest amount still on your chart, but if you can’t for whatever reason, you can substitute that for a smaller amount.
+Instead of going in order from $1 to $52, you can choose any amount left on your challenge chart.
+Since it’s difficult to predict when you will have a week where you can’t save as much as you had hoped, this modified challenge gives you more flexibility to succeed.
+The goals should always be to save the highest amount on your chart, but if you can’t for whatever reason, you can substitute it for a smaller amount.

 Some people get paid bi-weekly and find it easier to save the money for the challenge when they get paid, rather than each week.
 They find that when it comes to week 2 after they have been paid, they may not have the money left to save.
 For them, it’s easier to pay the money for the two weeks as soon as they get paid and they have it available.
 You can also try the twice a month money challenge if you get paid this way rather than bi-weekly.

 Much like the issue that people who get paid bi-weekly have, those who get paid monthly also can find it difficult to save the money the week before they’re paid.
 Many find it easier to pay for the entire month when they get paid and have the money.
 It’s the classic “you don’t miss what you can’t see” philosophy behind pay yourself first.